2011 Canadian federal election voter suppression scandal: Calls from live operators announcing false polling location changes

 While speaking to voters to tell them that their voting location had changed, many voters told Desgagne that they had already voted or that the voting location was over an hour from their house.
 Desgagne said she remembered calling someone in the contested Nipissing—Temiskaming riding because she had repeated difficulty pronouncing it – a riding with no actual poll location changes.
 The affidavit states that other employees noticed that the change-of-location voting information was erroneous and discussed it on their breaks.
 When hearing another RMG employee use a script that identified himself as from Elections Canada, Desgagne said, "Dude, you're not from Elections Canada."
 RMG's spokesperson said that they did not call anyone but Conservative Party supporters, and that their scripts honestly and correctly identified themselves as from the Conservative Party.
 RMG further insisted that they made no change-of-address calls regarding voting locations.

 In August 2012, RMG CEO Andrew Langhorne filed an affidavit which called Desgagne's story "categorically false", and denied that the company even called opposition supporters in the last days of the election.
 He referred to a review of recordings of Desgagne's calls.
 However, court documents filed on November 5, 2012, showed that the Responsive Marketing Group, using scripts provided by the Conservative Party, had called voters at the end of the election campaign telling them that their polling stations had been moved when they had not been moved.
 The factum was filed by Steven Shrybman for the plaintiffs.
 On January 14, 2013, the Ottawa Citizen posted an audio recording of a robocall recorded by a voter in London, Ontario, that is being investigated by Elections Canada.

 Part of the Council of Canadians case involves expert witness testimony from Bob Penner, president and CEO of Strategic Communications Inc. Penner's affidavit says: "The only plausible explanation for such calling to have occurred is for someone at the senior level in a central political campaign to have authorized the strategy and provided the data and the funds with which to carry it out."

 Harassing calls claiming to be from the Liberal Party

-Some reports centered on live and automated calls falsely claiming to be from the Liberal Party.
+Some reports centred on live and automated calls falsely claiming to be from the Liberal Party.
 Voters reported rude calls, racist calls mimicking ethnic accents, or very-early or late-night phone calls from live callers.

 Jewish voters from ridings including Eglinton—Lawrence and York Centre reported receiving calls while observing the Sabbath, where the Liberal campaigns report that they did not send these calls.
 The campaigns explained that their campaigns are careful to respect religious observation on the Sabbath and definitely were not the source of these calls.

 Falsely misrepresenting oneself as a political party is a crime under the Canada Elections Act.